9dots/9dots.io-pages-dev/OjYHvD7.md

 published: true
 type: lesson
 title: "Cardboard Robots: Moving Parts"
-blurb: "Students will learn how to create moveable parts on their robots by adding #MakeDo hinges."
+blurb: "Students will learn how to create moveable parts on their robots by adding #MakeDo hinges.
+I have to finish writing to see how much space it"
 org: 9dots
 objective: Objective
 id: "9dots-OjYHvD7"